alexbfree/thesis/src/chapter-1.md

 7. New life capabilities and pain relievers drive user demand.
 8. Better HDR can deliver business value through increased accuracy and consent, and decreased liability.

+[TODO highlight the conception of HDR literacy, possibly as distinct contribution?]

 ### Additional contributions in the Early Help and Civic Data Use context{#1.2.3}

 **C6: Validation and enumeration of supported families' attitudes and needs around civic data**